 Quick safety tips:

-- Do not get off in unfamiliar places or in the middle of nowhere.
+- Do not get off in unfamiliar places or the middle of nowhere.

-- If you are unfamiliar with your destination.
+- Suppose you are unfamiliar with your destination.
 Check it on Google Maps so that you know what to look out for.

 Of the 36 lives lost daily on South African roads, 38% are killed in taxi-related incidents (Arrive Alive, 2018).